MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 <a name="WebResources"></a>
 ## Web resource visualizations
  Web resources are virtual files that are stored in the Model-driven Apps database and may be retrieved using a unique URL address.
 You can display an existing web resource as a visualization, and display it in the **Charts** area in Model-driven Apps together with other charts for an entity.
-For more information about web resources, see [Web Resources](../web-resources.md).
+For more information about web resources, see [Web resources for model-driven apps](web-resources.md).

- You can use the following types of web resources in a visualization: [WWebpage (HTML) web resources](../webpage-html-web-resources.md) and [Image (JPG, PNG, GIF, ICO) Web Resources](../image-web-resources.md).
-For more information about how to create a visualization with a web resource, see [Create a Web Resource Visualization](create-visualization-chart.md#CreateWRVisualization).
+ You can use the following types of web resources in a visualization: [Webpage (HTML) web resources](webpage-html-web-resources.md) and [Image (JPG, PNG, GIF, ICO) Web Resources](image-web-resources.md).
+For more information about how to create a visualization with a web resource, see [Create a web resource visualization](create-visualization-chart.md#create-a-web-resource-visualization).

 <a name="SupportedVisualizationEntities"></a>
 ## Entities supported for visualizations